 #GoToGetsIT: This article is part of an ongoing series from GoTo’s thought leaders on the frontlines: Our Solutions Consultants deeply understand our customers’ unique challenges and connect the right solutions to meet their goals using GoTo technology.
 Here, they share their industry knowledge on what it takes to help businesses everywhere thrive in a remote or hybrid world.

-To help protect your small or medium-sized business (SMB), we've put together a practical cybersecurity checklist.
-It offers actionable steps to strengthen your digital defenses and safeguard your valuable assets from potential cyber threats.
+To help protect your growing business, we've put together a practical cybersecurity checklist.
+These actionable steps will strengthen your digital defenses and safeguard your valuable assets from potential cyber threats.

 Security awareness training involves educating your employees about cybersecurity best practices.
 This training helps them understand common threats like phishing emails and how to respond to them.
 For instance, employees can learn how to identify suspicious emails by looking for unusual sender addresses or requests for sensitive information.
 Regular training sessions and simulated phishing exercises can make your team more vigilant against cyber threats.
 Platforms like KnowBe4 or SANS Security Awareness offer user-friendly training modules and simulated phishing tests that help employees recognize and respond to online threats effectively.